MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 ```
 <br>

 This allows laravel to retrieve data relative from other tables.
 I.e. `Patient::all()->first()->visits()` this will return all visits for the first patient in the database. `Visit::all()->last()->doctor()->name` this will return the doctor name for the last visit in the database.
 <br>

+I used `php artisan tinker` to test the relational queries as I went along to make sure the queries worked.

+---

 ### Seeders
 Seeders are a way to automatically seed tables with immediate data, mainly used for testing and setup purposes.